dgwartney/data-science-from-scratch/README.md

 # Data Science From Scratch
-Examples from the Book: "Data Sciene From Scratch"
+Examples from the Book: "Data Science From Scratch"